SeeSharpSoft/intellij-csv-validator/README.md

 Text-editor is the default editor (again).
 It requires IntelliJ platform version 2024.1 or newer.

-The previous version (incl README) can still be accessed [here](https://github.com/SeeSharpSoft/intellij-csv-validator/tree/release_2) and installed manually (see section [Installation](https://github.com/SeeSharpSoft/intellij-csv-validator#installation)).
+Previous versions (incl README) can still be accessed and installed manually (see section [Installation](https://github.com/SeeSharpSoft/intellij-csv-validator#installation)).

 ### Syntax parser & validation